Engagement and Advocacy

 Wellcome

-Anchor funding for the Trinity Challenge on Antimicrobial Resistance has been generously provided by Wellcome
+Anchor funding for the Trinity Challenges on Antimicrobial Resistance and Community Access to Effective Antibiotics has been generously provided by Wellcome

 Ineos Oxford Institute for Antimicrobial Research